 Roman Catholic Bishop

-Roman Catholic bishops have no claim to territorial titles or to the use of the salutations ‘Your Grace’ or ‘My Lord’, and such modes of address are not permitted in official documents.
+As with archbishops, Roman Catholic bishops in Britain have no statutory claim to territorial titles or to the use of the salutations ‘Your Grace’ or ‘My Lord’, and such modes of address are not permitted in official documents.
 However, unofficially and within the Roman Catholic community, these styles are in common usage.

 How to Address a Roman Catholic Bishop